William Sims: Career

 Sims was born to American father Alfred William (1826–1895) and Canadian mother Adelaide (née Sowden; b.
-1835) living in Port Hope, Ontario, Canada.
+1835) living in Port Hope, Canada West.
 He graduated from the United States Naval Academy in 1880, the beginnings of an era of naval reform and greater professionalization.
 Commodore Stephen B. Luce founded the Naval War College in Newport, Rhode Island in 1884, to be the service's professional school.
 During the same era, Naval War College instructor Captain Alfred Thayer Mahan was writing influential books on naval strategy and sea power.

 In March 1897, shortly after his promotion to lieutenant, Sims was assigned as the military attaché to Paris and St. Petersburg.
 In this position he became aware of naval technology developments in Europe as well gaining familiarity with European politics which would greatly assist him during World War I. He was in this assignment during the Spanish–American War during which Sims was able to use his diplomatic connections to gain information on Spain and its high-ranking officials.

 Gunnery

-As a young officer, Sims sought to reform naval gunnery by improving target practice.
-His superiors resisted his suggestions, failing to see the necessity.
-He was also hindered by his low rank.
+As a young officer, Sims sought to improve naval gunnery.
+In the recently concluded war with Spain, American warships had fired 9,500 shells, of which only 121 found their mark.
+Sims sought to improve on this by employing a technique about which he had learned from Percy Scott of the British navy.
+The technique, continuous-aim firing, called for a gunner to adjust the gun's aim throughout the roll of the ship on which the gun is mounted, thereby keeping the gun constantly trained on the target throughout the roll, rather than keeping the gun in a fixed position and waiting for the roll to align the gun with the target.
+Scott had reportedly achieved a hit-rate of 80% using the new method.
+Sims advocated the same method for the U.S. Navy, but his superiors resisted his suggestions, partly because Sims was of low rank, and partly because of Sims's outspoken, rebellious attitude.
 In 1902, Sims wrote directly to President Theodore Roosevelt.
-The president, who had previously served as Assistant Secretary of the Navy, was intrigued by Sims' ideas and made him the Navy's Inspector of Naval Gunnery on November 5, 1902, shortly after which Sims was promoted to lieutenant commander.
+The president, who had previously served as Assistant Secretary of the Navy, was intrigued by Sims's ideas and made him the Navy's Inspector of Naval Gunnery on November 5, 1902, shortly after which Sims was promoted to lieutenant commander.
 He was promoted to commander in 1907.

 From 1911 to 1912, Sims attended the Naval War College.
 Promoted to captain in 1911, he became Commander, Atlantic Destroyer Flotilla in July 1913.

 On March 11, 1916, Sims became the first captain of the battleship USS Nevada.
 Nevada was the largest, most modern and most powerful ship in the U.S. Navy at that time.
 His selection as her captain shows the esteem in which he was held in the Navy.